-If you are one of the lucky few that has old video film of your grandparents or family, it is time to get this digitize.
+If you are one of the lucky few that has old video film of your grandparents or family, it is time to get this old film digitized.
 The technology (projectors) are becoming more difficult to find, and the cost to transfer to a digital format will only increase.
 At some point, conversion will no longer be possible.

 Many families have VHS home movies of their family activities.
 The machines that can play these tapes are no longer being manufactured.
 Again, it's time to get these tapes digitized.